This is Christian from RedKettle.

 All are valid options, but they come with different tradeoffs.

 The point of the story is this.
-Assess your gear and weed out everything slow or unnecessary.
+Assess your gear and how you use it.
+And change the steps or items that slow you down.

 Experience goes a long way.
 Hunting in a new location means we won't always have full information.
 So ask around.